-Each holder of common shares in the capital of the Corporation ("Common Shares") of record at the close of business on April 29, 2013 will be entitled to vote at the Meeting or at any adjournment thereof, either in person or by proxy, except to the extent that such holder has transferred any Common Shares after the record date and the transferee of such Common Shares establishes proper ownership thereof and demands, not later than ten days before the Meeting, to be included in the list of shareholders entitled to vote at the Meeting, in which case such transferee is entitled to vote.
+Each holder of common shares in the capital of the Corporation ("Common Shares") of record at the close of business on May 10, 2017 will be entitled to vote at the Meeting or at any adjournment thereof, either in person or by proxy, except to the extent that such holder has transferred any Common Shares after the record date and the transferee of such Common Shares establishes proper ownership thereof and demands, not later than ten days before the Meeting, to be included in the list of shareholders entitled to vote at the Meeting, in which case such transferee is entitled to vote.

-As of April 29, 2013, the Corporation had 95,477,728 issued and outstanding Common Shares.
+As at May 10, 2017, the Corporation had 95,477,728 issued and outstanding Common Shares.
 Each Common Share carries the right to one vote per share.
 The outstanding Common Shares are listed on the TSX Venture Exchange (the "TSXV") under the symbol "CQR".

-To the knowledge of the directors and executive officers of the Corporation, the following table sets out the names of all persons who beneficially own, directly or indirectly, or exercise control or direction over more than 10% of the outstanding Common Shares:
+To the knowledge of the Directors and executive officers of the Corporation, the following table sets out the names of all persons who beneficially own, directly or indirectly, or exercise control or direction over more than 10% of the outstanding Common Shares:

-Name Number of Common Shares Beneficially Owned (Directly or Indirectly), Controlled or Directed Percentage of Issued and Outstanding Common Shares as of April 29, 2013 John F. Kearney 14,105,931 14.77%
+Name Number of Common Shares Beneficially Owned (Directly or Indirectly), Controlled or Directed Percentage of Issued and Outstanding Common Shares as of May 10, 2017 John F. Kearney 14,105,931 14.77%

-As at the date hereof, the directors and senior officers of the Corporation, as a group, beneficially own, directly or indirectly approximately 19.97 percent of the outstanding Common Shares.
+As at the date hereof, the directors and senior officers of the Corporation, as a group, beneficially own, directly or indirectly approximately 20.10 percent of the outstanding Common Shares.